Wednesday, 12 December 2018

 Cwm Faerdy Bank (SO 078 695)

-There has been a Significant Name Change to a hill that is listed in the Y Trichant, with the summit height, drop and status of the hill being confirmed by a Trimble GeoXH 6000 survey conducted by Myrddyn Phillips which took place on the 10th July 2018.
+There has been a Significant Name Change to a hill that is listed in the Y Trichant - The 300m Hills of Wales, with the summit height, bwlch height and their locations, the drop and status of the hill derived from initial LIDAR analysis and a subsequent Trimble GeoXH 6000 survey conducted by Myrddyn Phillips.

 Cwm Faerdy Bank (SO 078 695)